amangup/coding-bootcamp/lecture13/testing.md

 This looks like a lot of code, but the new code can be shared across all view functions, so it needs to be written only once.

-- Our main aim is to implement a function that can take `request` as an argument, and respond with the details we need to check for correctness and not the exact HTML or HTTP response.
+- Our main aim is to implement a function that can take `request` as an argument, and respond with the _details_ we need to check for correctness, not the exact HTML or HTTP response.
-- For the first aspect, we create a new function called `dictionary_home_impl()` which has the real logic for the view function, and takes request as an argument. **This is the function we will unit test.**
+- For the first aspect, we create a new function called `dictionary_home_impl()` which has the actual logic for the view function, and takes `request` as an argument. **This is the function we will unit test.**
 - For the second aspect, we have created a new class `ViewFunctionResponse` which captures possible responses from the view function.
-The new function we have written `dictionary_home_impl()` returns an object of this class we can test.
+The new function that we have written - `dictionary_home_impl()` - returns an object of this class.
+- The main view function `dictionary_home()` (which we have registered with Flask) just calls the `dictionary_home_impl()` with `request`.
+- Since `dictionary_home_impl()` responds with an object `ViewFunctionResponse` and the Flask view function needs to return an HTML response, we've written a helper function called `get_http_response()`.
-- The main view function `dictionary_home()` (which we have registered with Flask) just calls the `dictionary_home_impl()` and uses the helper function in the class `ViewFunctionResponse` to get the HTTP response to return to Flask.
-We can leave this untested, and practically all of the logic is outside this function, this is not a major problem.
+   - The view function `dictionary_home()` uses that get to the HTTP response.
+- We can leave this function untested.
+As practically all of the logic is outside this function, this is not a major problem.

 Now, we can write the test as follows: